prolix-oc/Refyne/README.md

 - ### How can I contribute?
   - You can file a pull request, or reach out to me to discuss any potential tweaks you'd like to see added.
 I will review them with my fellow developer Luke and make the determination if it's valid.
 However, this script is fairly comprehensive as it is.

+- ### Do you take tips?
+  - Only if you're willing!
+I accept tips via PayPal, Stripe and Cash App.
+I will also force Luke to take a portion of these tips, somehow or some way.